Best Arm Identification for Stochastic Rising Bandits: Proofs and Derivations

 \ErrorBoundUCBbeta*

-\begin{proof} We recall that Assumption~\ref{ass:boundedgamma} states that all the increment functions $\gamma_i(n)$ are such that $\gamma_i(n) \leq n^{-\beta}$.
+\begin{proof} We recall that Assumption~\ref{ass:boundedgamma} states that all the increment functions $\gamma_i(n)$ are such that $\gamma_i(n) \leq cn^{-\beta}$.
 We use such a fact to provide an explicit solution for the optimal value of $a^*$.
-From Theorem~\ref{thr:ub_error} and using the fact that $\gamma_i(n) \leq n^{-\beta}$, we have that Equation~\eqref{eq:implicit_NiT} becomes:
+From Theorem~\ref{thr:ub_error} and using the fact that $\gamma_i(n) \leq cn^{-\beta}$, we have that Equation~\eqref{eq:implicit_NiT} can be rephrased as:

 Or, more restrictively: